chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 Or up to $200 if needing to purchase a lot of ancillary or high end components.

+### Deployment Lessons Learned

+- Ground test your node on site.
+- Spares for literally everything.
+Anything you will NEED, have at least one or two spares.
+- You will lose nuts, bolts and U-bolts.
+Have a baggie of the tower bits for your installer.
+Stuff will be dropped.
+Have extra zip ties.
+- Test your cables, test your POE injector
+- Have lots of different grounding options
+- Have a spare fully operational node when doing a tower install.
+Troubleshooting is time intensive compared to direct swap
+- Ground test your rig for at least a week
+- Pre-program a WiFi link.
+In a pinch, set your phone HotSpot to that WiFi network or have your laptop be able to form an Access Point
+- Have the tailscale app on your phone.
+It near instantly tells you when node is online.
+Plus you can switch from WiFi to cell to verify outside access
+- Copy the private and admin keys in advanced so you can remotely reprogram your node via another node

 ### The Power of the Sun!